markszulc/experience-manager-learn.en/help/forms/handling-form-submissions/customize-assign-task-notification.md

 ## Use the custom metadata properties in task notification email template

-In the email template you can include the metadata property by using the following syntax where amountRequested is the metadata property
+In the email template you can include the metadata property by using the following syntax where amountRequested is the metadata property `${amountRequested}`
-${amountRequested}

 ## Configure Assign Task to use custom metadata property

-After the OSGi component is built and deployed into AEM server, configure the Assign Task component to use custom metadata properties.
+After the OSGi component is built and deployed into AEM server, configure the Assign Task component as shown below to use custom metadata properties.

-Enable E-mail notifications on task assignment

 ![Task Notification](assets/task-notification.PNG)